Visual testing is a form of regression test that ensures that screens that were correct have not changed unexpectedly.

-- Identify cases where differences were caused by a new feature that do not appear in the baseline image and "accepting" the new screenshot so that it will be used as the new baseline image for that checkpoint.
+- Identify cases where differences were caused by a new feature that does not appear in the baseline image and accept the new screenshot so that from this point forward it is used as the new baseline image for that checkpoint.

 - Save the baseline updates, so that they are used for the next test run.